swcarpentry/shell-novice/01-filedir.md

 Several commands are frequently used to create, inspect, rename, and delete files and directories.
 To start exploring them,
-let's open a shell window:
+let's open a shell window (which is often called a terminal for historical reasons):

 ~~~
 $